nmaguirre/nmaguirre.github.io/_pages/teaching.md

 My teaching activities at UNRC have been centred around courses on Algorithms and Data Structures.
 I also teach or have taught elective and graduate courses on Software Engineering, Concurrency, Foundations of Computer Science and Artificial Intelligence.

-Concretely, since 2003, I’ve taught the following courses:
+Concretely, in the last couple of decades I’ve taught the following courses:
--Distributed and Outsourced Software Engineering -Algorithm Design Techniques
+* Distributed and Outsourced Software Engineering
+* Algorithm Design Techniques
--Data Structures and Algorithms
+* Data Structures and Algorithms
--Algebraic Specification
+* Algebraic Specification
--Advanced Programming
+* Advanced Programming
--Software Verification and Validation
+* Software Verification and Validation
--Software Development using Design by Contract -Artificial Intelligence
+* Software Development using Design by Contract
+* Artificial Intelligence
--Computing Analyst’s Final Project
+* Computing Analyst’s Final Project
--Concurrent Program Design
+* Concurrent Program Design
+* Concurrency

-#### First Semester of 2023
+#### First Semester of 2024

-During the first semester of 2023 I'll be teaching a course on Concurrent Program Design.
-This is an elective course for the Licenciatura en Ciencias de la Computación degree, jointly taught with Germán Regis.
-Students willing to take the course can contact me or Germián via email, for further details.
+During the first semester of 2024 I'll be teaching _"Introduction to Algorithms"_, the introductory course on programming for the _Licenciatura en Ciencias de la Computación_ programme.
+The course will cover introductory programming concepts, formal program specification, and basics of object orientation.
+It will follow an "objects first" approach.

-#### Second Semester of 2023
+#### Second Semester of 2024

 To be defined.